Clouds are continually changing and appear in an infinite variety of forms. This is a guide to the 10 main named groups of clouds.

 The many possibly variations in the shape of clouds and differences in their internal structure have led to the subdivision of most of the cloud genera into species.
 For a more detailed guide on cloud spotting including species and cloud codes, view our Cloud types for observers (PDF, 4 MB) guide.

-The names given to clouds are usually a combination of these prefixes and suffixes:
+Most of our names for clouds come from Latin and are usually a combination of the following prefixes and suffixes:

 Stratus/strato = flat/layered and smooth